DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 ## Requirements and Dependencies

 For each disy Cadenza version, the correct corresponding library version needs to be used.
-The disy Cadenza main version is reflected in the corresponding major and minor version of `cadenzaanalytics` (e.g. 10.4.0 for Cadenza 10.4), while the last version segment is increased for both bugfixes and functional changes.
+The disy Cadenza main version is reflected in the corresponding major and minor version of `cadenzaanalytics` (e.g. 10.4.0 for disy Cadenza 10.4), while the last version segment is increased for both bugfixes and functional changes.

-For Cadenza 10.2 and earlier versions, `cadenzaanalytics` used a semantic versioning scheme.
+For disy Cadenza 10.2 and earlier versions, `cadenzaanalytics` used a semantic versioning scheme.
 The first version of disy Cadenza that supported Analytics Extensions is disy Cadenza Autumn 2023 (9.3).

 The `cadenzaanalytics` package has the following dependencies: